-^{}The 400 Hour Welding program is only available at the Houston, TX location.
+The 400 Hour Welding program is only available at the Rock Hill, SC and Houston, TX locations.
 The OSHA 30-Hours Safety Course is not offered at the Houston, Texas campus.

 Tuition and fees are subject to change without notice.